Ashley Cowper1

 Consanguinity Index=0.0%

-Lady Anna Maria Isabella Fermor was born on 2 January 1828.1 She was the daughter of William Thomas Fermor, 4th Earl of Pomfret and Annabel Elizabeth Borough.1 She married Sir Thomas George Fermor-Hesketh, 5th Bt., son of Sir Thomas Henry Hesketh, 4th Bt. and Annette Maria Bomford, on 10 March 1846 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 25 February 1870 at age 42 at Easton Neston, Northamptonshire, England.1
+Lady Anna Maria Isabella Fermor was born on 2 January 1828.1 She was the daughter of William Thomas Fermor, 4th Earl of Pomfret and Annabel Elizabeth Borough.1 She married Sir Thomas George Fermor-Hesketh, 5th Bt., son of Sir Thomas Henry Hesketh, 4th Bt. and Annette Maria Bomford, on 10 March 1846 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 25 February 1870 at age 42 at Easton Neston, Northamptonshire, EnglandG.1

 From 10 March 1846, her married name became Hesketh.
 From 8 November 1867, her married name became Fermor-Hesketh.1